thisisandreeeee/unicorn-data-science/README.md

 # unicorn-data-science
-This repository contains useful resources for the holistic data scientist.
+This repository contains useful resources for the (aspiring) unicorn data scientist.

 Pull requests are welcome!
 See [Contributing](./CONTRIBUTING.md).